 Inclusion Criteria:

-• Relapsed/refractory (R/R) chronic lymphocytic leukemia (CLL)/ small lymphocytic lymphoma (SLL) that has received at least 2 prior anti-cancer systemic therapies and does not have another therapy that is more appropriate at the judgement of the Investigator.
+• Relapsed/refractory (R/R) chronic lymphocytic leukemia (CLL)/ small lymphocytic lymphoma (SLL) that has received at least 2 prior systemic therapies and have no available (or established) therapies known to provide clinical benefit and to which the participant would consent to receiving.

 • Laboratory values meeting those listed in the protocol.